Puppy Love Revisited

 (names were changed to protect the guilty)

-As the year drew to an end and dad had returned from Greenland, the Johnsons had a BBQ party and we were all invited across the street to take part in the festivities.
-The party had wound down, my family had gone back to our rented home across the street.
+As the year ended and dad had returned from Greenland, the Rasmussen family had a BBQ party, and we were all invited across the street to take part in the festivities.
+The party wound down, my family had gone back to our rented home across the street.
 But Nicole and I slipped silently into the small guest cottage next to the carport.
 We kissed and looked at the bed.
 “Do you think we’ll ever…,” I asked.
 She replied, “I don’t know, maybe.”
 So, we kissed some more, then laid down on the bed…nervous as two pre-teen lovers would be.
 We continued kissing, both wanting to take it to the next level.
 But then, I heard dad calling me from across the street.
 As an Army Brat, disobedience to that call would have meant time spent in the brig (then known as my room).
 We broke our embrace and I headed home.

 We didn’t have many opportunities in the following month before my family moved to another assignment at Travis AFB.
-Thirty years later I was in San Bernardino to visit my Aunt and Uncle.
-I decided to drop by the Johnson house on North ‘D’ Street to relive some memories.
-When I knocked on the door Mrs. Johnson answered.
+Thirty years later I was in San Bernardino to visit my aunt and uncle.
+I decided to drop by the Rasmussen house on North ‘D’ Street to relive some memories.
+When I knocked on the door Mrs. Rasmussen answered.
 I told her who I was, and she excitedly invited me inside.
 The obligatory questions and answers about family pursued.
 And then she said, “Do you remember Nicole?”
 My heart skipped a beat.
 She went on to tell me how Nicole had gone through some very troublesome times and spent time in a mental hospital.
 After recovery, she joined the Air Force.